 This course focuses on the role of the teacher as leader.
 Students demonstrate their understanding of the teacher as leader role by applying relevant concepts to the development of an interdisciplinary unit of study and a personal philosophy statement.
-This course is Module II in the Post-Baccalaureate program.
+This course is Module II in the Master of Education -Initial Licensure program.